SCS-CBU-CED-IAM/simplesaml-mobileid/README.md

 ### Attributes

-`uid`:                  the userid attribute defined at the login window
-`mobile`:               the Mobile ID validated mobile number in international format with 00 as prefix
-`noredupersonnin`:      the `mobile` attribute in the Swisscom SuisseID format 1100-7<mobile> e.g 1100-7417-9208-0350
+`uid`:                  the userid attribute provided at the login window `mobile`:               the Mobile ID number in international format with 00 as prefix `preferredLanguage`:    the language used during the validation process `userCertificate`:      the Mobile ID user certificate (PEM encoded) `serialNumber`:         the SerialNumber of the Distinguished Name (DN) in the related Mobile ID user certificate `pseudonym`:            the `mobile` attribute in the Swisscom SuisseID format 1100-7<mobile> e.g 1100-7417-9208-0350

-`edupersontargetedid `: the persistent anonym ID for the Mobile ID
-`preferredLanguage`:    the language used during the validation process
+Depreciated attributes that will be removed in upcoming releases:
+`noredupersonnin`:      replaced by `pseudonym` `edupersontargetedid `: replaced by `serialNumber`

 ### AuthnContext